GentryGibson/my-digital-garden/_notes/Concepts/Being risk-Averse is a no-go in the corporate world.md

 ---
-title: Being risk-Averse is a no-go in the corporate world
+title: Being risk-averse is a no-go in the corporate world
 ---

 Being risk averse, in the context of being in a corporate pyramid, means you have trouble rising to the top.
 This also applies if you are participating in the stock market.